WhitestormJS/whs.js/README.md

 ## Documentation

 Documentation for beta is not yet released.
-[Contact developers inm discord chat](https://discord.gg/frNetGE)
+[Contact developers in discord chat](https://discord.gg/frNetGE)

 ## Basic application